simple-guy1/bitcoin-full-node-guide/README.md

 Before I can connect from my client's laptop to the server I need to install proxy server and open ports to be able to connect from client outside of the server.

 #### install proxy server
 The whole process is very clearly exlained in the second already mentioned [video](https://youtu.be/IbOxgdHsyRI).
 Only thing which I had an issue with was that I missed package `libnginx-mod-stream` when I was run nginx in reverse proxy mode.
 This was solved by installing the package by running `sudo apt install libnginx-mod-stream`.

+#### open server's port
 Once I was done with nginx server, I updated my iptables config:

 ```
 -A TCP -p tcp -m tcp --dport 50002 -j ACCEPT